 Visiting students are not eligible to participate in Fall Recruitment activities but with a letter from their home law school they can obtain access to certain career services resources at Cornell Law.

-The Admissions Office keeps old applications in storage for one year; therefore, if it will be a hardship for recommenders to submit new letters of recommendation as part of a new application, a re-applicant may use recommendations submitted the previous year.
+The Admissions Office can access your recent application; therefore, if it will be a hardship for recommenders to submit new letters of recommendation as part of a new application, a re-applicant may use recommendations submitted the previous year.

 Reserve and Waitlist Status